 Disadvantages of a Waterproof Cast

-- Waterproof casts aren’t recommended for those with an open skin wound at the area that needs to be casted
+- Waterproof casts aren’t recommended for those with an open skin wound in the area that needs to be casted

 - Some may be allergic to the material used in the first layer of a waterproof cast